Azure/reliable-web-app-pattern-java/scenarios/secure-baseline/02-spoke/README.md

 ```shell
 azd up
 ```

-### 6. Record the output
+### 6. Set the environment variables for the next step

 The output of the deployment will be displayed in the terminal.
-Record the following values for use in the next step:

 ```
 Outputs: